kershrita/Data-Science-Roadmap/README.md

 Strongly recommend that students have experience with `Python`, ideally some background of `machine learning`, in `probability and statistics`, and `linear algebra`.

 If you do not have a background in these areas, take some resources to learn:
+- **Python**: ...
-- Python: ...
+- **Machine Learning**: ...
-- Probability and Statistics: ...
+- **Probability and Statistics**: ...
-- Linear Algebra: ...
+- **Linear Algebra**: ...

-## Learning Objectives
+## Learning Objectives (updatable)
 After taking this course, you should:

-- Understand the full data science pipeline, and be familiar with programming tools to accomplish the different portions.
+- Understand the end-to-end data science pipeline, from data collection to model deployment.
+- Be familiar with the programming tools and libraries required to execute different phases of data science projects.
-- Be able to collect data from structured/unstructured sources and store it using appropriate structure.
+- Demonstrate the ability to collect data from a variety of sources, including structured and unstructured data.
-- Know to explore and visualize your data.
+- Know how to explore and visualize datasets, gaining insights into data distributions, patterns, and outliers.
-- Be able to analyze your data rigorously using a variety of statistical and machine learning approaches.
+- Be proficient in conducting data analysis using a range of statistical and machine learning techniques.
-- Be able to communicate your results with stackholders.
+- Create data-driven reports and presentations that convey insights in a clear and compelling manner, addressing the needs of different audiences.

 ## Topics Covered (updatable)

-### Data Preparation
+### Data Preparation:
 1. **Gather**:
     - **Data Collection:** SQL, NoSQL, and Web Scrapping.
     - **Data Integration:** Merge data from various sources.